nordbyandreas/nordbyandreas.github.io/README.md

 * **We should be able to test your submission on our end so include a readme with setup instructions**

 I interpreted this as meaning that you want to test the actual bot.
 Since the bot is online available for testing I am assuming it is okay that I don't include setup instructions.
-Just let me know if you want me to include setup instructions anyway !
+Just let me know if it is important that I include setup instructions.

 You can test the bot at www.andreasnordby.com

-The webhook used for accessing the Coindesk-API is hosted on Heroku and you can view the code here : https://github.com/nordbyandreas/coindesk-webhook
+The webhook used by the bot for accessing the Coindesk-API is hosted on Heroku and you can view the code here : https://github.com/nordbyandreas/coindesk-webhook